kikaitachi/kikaitachi-ui/README.md

 # kikaitachi-ui

-Web interface to control robots
+Web interface to control robots.

+For example robot using this interface see [naminukas-brain project](https://github.com/kikaitachi/naminukas-brain).

 ## Usage